jentery/mdia360v2/index.md

 ### 1.2 Gamification: Motivation, Behaviour, and Learning

 What is gamification, what does it assume about people, and does it even work?
 Are games and gamification the same thing?
-How do companies instrumentalize game design to encourage productivity, track, learning and norm behaviours?
+How do companies instrumentalize game design to encourage productivity, track learning, and norm behaviours?
 To motivate people to play and keep playing?

 **Examples**: [*Duolingo*](https://www.duolingo.com/), dating apps, and wearable tech and fitness monitors